Undline/UndChain/M3L_GSS.md

 **Explanation**:
 1. `[hyperlink]`: Default style for a normal link state (blue, underlined).
 2. `[hyperlink.hover]`, `[hyperlink.visited]`, `[hyperlink.disabled]`: Distinct states.
-3. `[hyperlink.intent.open]`: Defines how/when the `open` intent triggers. e.g., `on_click = 1` for a single-click, `on_hover = 2` for 2-second hover.
+3. `[hyperlink.intent.*]`: Each declared intent (e.g. `open`, `scroll_to_section`, `scroll_to_top`) can map to different user interactions: single-click, timed hover, double-click, etc.
 4. **Animations**:
-   - `fade-in` on hover
+   - `fade-in` on hover,
-   - Possibly `glow` in a loop
+   - Possibly `glow` in a loop,
-   - `pulse` on click
+   - `pulse` on click.

 > This is conceptual.
-The GSS engine must support custom triggers and repeated animations.
+The GSS engine must support custom triggers, repeated animations, etc.

 ---

 ## Advanced Considerations
 1. **Inline vs. Block**: Typically a link is inline.
 Overriding display in GSS can make it block-level.
 2. **Disabled & Visited**: Some apps track visited states or disable a link if the user lacks permission.
 3. **Keyboard Navigation**: If `order` is set, the link is focusable.
-Pressing Enter or Space might then fire the `intent`.
+Pressing Enter or Space might then fire one or more `intent` actions.
-4. **Tooltips**: If `tooltip` is present, can appear on hover/focus.
+4. **Tooltips**: If `tooltip` is present, it can appear on hover/focus.
-5. **Custom triggers**: Single-click, double-click, or timed hover can all be handled in GSS.
-M3L’s `intent` array just states what to do, not how.
+5. **Custom triggers**: Single-click, double-click, timed hover, or any advanced logic is declared in GSS `[hyperlink.intent.*]` blocks.
 6. **Animations**: Repeated or indefinite animations (like glow) require GSS engine support.

 ---

 ## Final Thoughts

-A **Hyperlink Widget** isolates link functionality, letting M3L declare **intents** (like `open`) while GSS or environment logic decides which user actions (click, double-click, timed hover) trigger them.
-This preserves design freedom while keeping link usage consistent and modular.
+A **Hyperlink Widget** now supports multiple **intents**—including opening external docs, scrolling to specific sections, or jumping to top.
+M3L declares them, and GSS decides how/when they trigger.
+This approach fosters maximum design freedom and keeps link usage consistent and modular.

 ---